LiymLab/cfDNAanalyzer/README.md

 ### 1. Feature processing

 #### 1.1 Missing data removal
-* The output formatted CSV file consists of rows representing different samples, where each row represent one sample.
-The first column holds the sample identifiers, followed by a label column that indicates the sample's classification (e.g., `1` for positive, `0` for negative).
-After the label, the following columns contain feature data for each sample.
-Each feature column represents a specific feature ID corresponding to the sample in that row.
-Then, columns containing missing values are removed to ensure the data is ready for downstream analysis.
+* In this step, columns containing missing values are removed to ensure the data is ready for downstream analysis.

 #### 1.2 Data standardization

-* This process transforms the data using one the following data standardization/normalization method,which is important for many machine-learning techniques.
+* This process transforms the data using one the following data standardization/normalization method, which is important for many machine-learning techniques.

 | Methods | Alias | Brief Introduction |
 | :---: | :---: | :---: |